-- The first solution to high ping is to restart your modem and router.
+- Restart your modem and router.
 This alone fixes most internet issues players experience.

 - Close other applications that might lower your bandwidth, like Google Chrome, Steam, and Battle.net.
 To check what is taking up bandwidth, press Windows logo +R and type in resmon.
 In the opened window, look at B/sec column to get a rough idea of what’s eating away at your precious bandwidth.

 - Shut down any antivirus software.
 They are usually one of the main culprits when it comes to ping.

 - Disable any proxy or VPN you’re currently using.
 While they are advertised as software that can reduce ping, they tend to increase it.

 - Change your DNS server in your settings.
 Navigate to the Network & Internet option in the Control Panel and find the Adapter Settings and change TCP/IPv4 addresses to either 18.104.22.168 or 22.214.171.124.

 - Renew your IP address.
 Open the command prompt with Windows Logo + R then type in cmd.
 Type “ipconfig /release” in the newly opened window to refresh your IP.

 - If you are using a laptop, try plugging it into an ethernet cable instead of using Wi-Fi.